 - Think of changes in behavior and viewpoints you’ve made because of your journey that have made your life better.
 Another motivator.

-Back to my own experience, so easy to forget what you have learned, to not apply it and get caught up in acquiring things to display you are surviving and are successful in the eyes of society.
+Back to my own experience, its so easy to forget what you have learned, to not apply it and get caught up in acquiring things to display you are surviving and successful in the eyes of society.
 Being judgmental, looking at women only as objects of pleasure and doing drugs.
 I strayed far from what I had learned earlier in life and it took me a long time to embrace those teachings and truly make them a part of my life.
 To practice what they showed me what I could and should be doing.
 You can come to a great understanding of your true self and your interactions with the world yet it can be something that you can slowly let go of.